Cheveley: History

 The origin of the village dates to the tenth century.
 Its name is first attested in the Domesday Book of 1086 and derives from Old English.
 The second element derives from Old English lēah 'open land'.
 The first element was long thought to be the word chaff, but more recent research suggests that Old English ceaf could also denote the chaffinch.
 Thus the name probably meant 'open land characterised by chaffinches'.
 In the mid-2010s, a smithy in use between c.1100 and c.
 1220 was excavated by Headland Archaeology.
 It had been temporarily abandoned in the 1140s and 1150s, probably due to the chaos of The Anarchy.

 Land use in Cheveley

 The trees of the Duke of Rutland's old park, no longer a ducal domain, spread over into the roadway and gardens of this village near the Suffolk border.
+The 5th Duke rebuilt the main road to Newmarket in 1796, naming it Duchess Drive.

 A linear village, Cheveley's non-residential land use consists almost entirely of paddock land used by studs, the most notable being the Cheveley Park Stud, after which the Cheveley Park Stakes are named.